 Please note, the government makes provision for struggling businesses and partnerships by providing an alternative to bankruptcy.
 It may be appropriate to use a Voluntary Arrangement to deal with the debts, this can be an Individual Voluntary Arrangement or a Partnership Voluntary Arrangement.
 You may benefit from speaking to an Insolvency Practitioner to look at these options and investigate the pros and cons with you.

-Assuming you are a sole trader you will need to attend a meeting with the OR’s office in person but it should be possible to continue trading.
-In some instances, the OR will take your current stock and cash and use it to pay towards your existing debts.
-Also, being bankrupt may affect your relationship with suppliers.
+Assuming you are a sole trader you will need to attend a meeting with the OR’s office in person.
+But it should be possible to continue trading.
+In some instances, the OR will take your current stock and cash.
+They will use it to pay for your existing debts.
+Being bankrupt may affect your relationship with suppliers.
 It all depends on the nature and viability of your business.

-If you own or are the director of multiple businesses then it depends on the legal status of these companies when one company goes bankrupt.
-If either is incorporated, then that company has its own legal personality and the directors will be protected (save any personal guarantees) by something called limited liability.
-If neither entity is incorporated and you took the loans out in your name then your creditors will more than likely look to realise assets from your other company.
+If you own or are the director of multiple businesses then it depends on the legal status of these companies.
+In the case that either is incorporated, then that company has its own legal personality.
+The directors will be protected (save any personal guarantees) by something called limited liability.
+If neither entity is incorporated and you took the loans out in your name.
+Then your creditors will look to realise assets from your other company.

 If you are the Director of a Limited Company you will be protected from liability for any credit obtained in the company’s name.
 However, this is only if it is a Limited company.